Coaching & Training

 Special Event Management

-Events are a great way to raise awareness for an initiative and gather like minded individuals.
-When used as fundraisers for nonprofits cost benefit analysis needs to be done.
-Are you including the staff hours it takes into your expenses?
-Do you have compelling asks and make it easy for people to give?
-These events are a lot of fun but also a lot of work.
+Events are a great way to raise awareness for an initiative and gather like-minded individuals.
+When used as fundraisers for nonprofits, a cost/benefit analysis is essential.
+Have you included the required staff hours into your expenses?
+Do you have compelling asks?
+Is it easy for people to give?
+These events are a lot of fun, but also a lot of work.
 Make sure you're being strategic when you are focusing your time on them.

-As chief fundraising officer, Adrienne led record setting fundraising events at YWCA Columbus including its Women of Achievement event - gathering over 2,000 people and increasing the amount raised from $525,000 annually to over $600,000 annually - and its Woman to Woman event - convening 1,000 women annually increasing contributions from $160,000 to $260,000 annually.
+As chief fundraising officer, Adrienne led record-setting fundraising events at YWCA Columbus, including its Women of Achievement event – gathering over 2,000 people and increasing the amount raised from $525,000 annually to over $600,000 annually.
+She also led the Woman to Woman event – convening 1,000 women and increasing contributions from $160,000 to $260,000 annually.

-As a corporate giving officer at Battelle, Adrienne served on dozens of nonprofit event committees and managed internal volunteer and United Way events for the company.
+As a corporate giving officer at Battelle, Adrienne served on dozens of nonprofit event committees and managed internal volunteers and United Way events for the company.

 Board Governance and Matching

 Selecting the right people to serve on a nonprofit governing board is crucial.
 They are vital to the success of the organization and its fundraising efforts.
-Nonprofits should have a structure that clearly outlines expectations and a skills matrix that ensures they have the support they need.
-Board governance tends to be the piece most overlooked and can have a ripple effect into the entire organization.
-These positions are great honors and should be populated and managed as the special roles they are.
+Nonprofits should have a structure that clearly outlines expectations, and a skills matrix that ensures they have the support they need.
+Board governance tends to be the most overlooked piece, and can have a ripple effect into the entire organization.
+It is a great honor and responsibility to be on a board.
+The positions should be populated and managed as the special roles that they are.

-Adrienne has placed board members into the community on behalf of her company, Battelle, ensuring passion and expectations align.
-She has also worked closely with her board in a nonprofit staff role at YWCA Columbus and also served on nonprofit boards herself including Leadership Columbus, the Columbus Metropolitan Club, YWCA Columbus and the Association of Fundraising Professionals.
+Adrienne has placed board members into the community on behalf of Battelle, ensuring that passions and expectations align.
+She has also worked closely with her board in a nonprofit staff role at YWCA Columbus and served on nonprofit boards including Leadership Columbus, the Columbus Metropolitan Club, YWCA Columbus and the Association of Fundraising Professionals.